 There’s a lot of business you can take care of at Tulalip Tribal Court including being able to get married per the Domestic Relations Code (§ 85).
-In order to get married, you must first obtain a marriage license from the Tribal Court Clerk who will charge a filing fee of $50 dollars (please pick up a marriage license instructions and forms packet from Tribal Court or see link below to download packet).
+In order to get married, you must first obtain a marriage license from the Tribal Court Clerk who will charge a filing fee of $100 (please pick up a marriage license instructions and forms packet from Tribal Court or see link below to download packet).

 The marriage ceremony may be performed by any recognized clergyman or person recognized by his religion as having the authority to marry persons; the judge here at Tribal Court; or, any person recognized by Washington State law as having the authority to do so.

 The marriage license, once property endorsed by the authorized person performing the marriage, shall be returned to the Court Clerk who will then issue the couple a marriage certificate.